eduvpn/documentation/ADMIN_API.md

-Two API calls are provided, `/create` and `/destroy` that can be used to create a VPN configuration for a particular user (and profile) and to remove the VPN configurations of a particular user and delete their account.
+Two API calls are provided, `/create` and `/destroy` that can be used to create a VPN configuration for a particular user (and profile) and to remove the VPN configurations of a particular user *and* delete their account.

 The `/create` call will transparently create the user if necessary and the `/destroy` call will delete the account as well as disconnect the client(s) of that user and delete the configuration(s).

 ## Create

+Create a VPN configuration for a particular user (and profile).

 | Parameter      | Required | Value(s)                                                                         |
 | -------------- | -------- | -------------------------------------------------------------------------------- |